Anypoint MQ Consume Operation - Mule 4

 For information about acknowledgment timeouts, see Acknowledgment Timeout.

-pollingTime.
-If no message is received within the given time window, this operation fails with an
+If Anypoint MQ receives no messages within the given time window, Consume fails with an

 Each message received consists of two parts: